 - Proceed with hedging program

 - Monitor in accordance with internal risk polices, accounting policies, and external governing bodies

 Supporting Your Efforts

 Performing accounting and risk management duties for a hedging program can be difficult.
 It is vital to understand hidden areas of financial risk that can now be mitigated through the update.
 It also takes cross-functional coordination to apply a strategy inclusive of strong policy guidance, clear processes, and capable technical solutions, that can also empower leadership to make prudent decisions.

 That is why risk management and accounting experts are beneficial to get your company on the right path.
 As your company prepares for the hedging updates and future updates on the horizon, make certain you have an ally to support your goals.
 This is just the first article of a three-part series, Essential Accounting Updates.
 Our other two articles include How Can Benefit from the Recent ASU for Cloud-Based Hosting and The Right Approach to Revenue Recognition.

-At Veritas Total Solutions, we have experts in accounting practices especially as it relates to CTRM Systems.
-We offer a range of CTRM System solutions including advisory accounting services.
+At Veritas Total Solutions, we have experts in accounting practices especially as it relates to our Trading and Risk Advisory Services.
 If you are interested in learning more about our specific capabilities, contact us to learn more or subscribe to our blog to stay connected!